UmurYuksel/PublicCloudGroup_Task/README.md

 The API has the following functionalities;

-  - Ability to fetch the information from Google Cloud Services about virtual machines via the API when fetch request is sent.
+  -Ability to fetch the information from Google Cloud Services about virtual machines via the API when fetch request is sent.
-  - Change Virtual Machine Statuses.
+  -Change Virtual Machine Statuses.
 Examples include ; Start, Stop, Suspend, Resume by sending Virtual Machine info to the API.

 This allows for the following;

   -Not having to manually get the virtual machine list from Google Cloud platfrom from the Compute Engine Dashboard.
-  - Not having to change machine statuses manually from the dashboard, eg; starting it, stopping it, suspending it, resuming it.
+  -Not having to change machine statuses manually from the dashboard, eg; starting it, stopping it, suspending it, resuming it.

 Acceptance Criteria includes: